JUB-Yoush/personal-site/src/routes/blog/ft-sp24.md

 ## [Sakawa Coffee](http://sakawacoffee.com/)
 Small Japanese Cafe on Danforth, the food is great and you get a lot of it for the price.

-The GDYU execs had a "Last Supper" for me and all the retiring execs here and it's a great spot, I'll definetly be back
+The GDYU execs had a "Last Supper" for me and all the retiring execs here and it's a great spot, I'll definetly be back .

-get some of their hot onigiri and a $4.25 16 oz japanese drip coffee.
-Tell 'em Jayden sent you (they don't know who I am)
+Get yourself of their fresh onigiri and a 16 oz japanese drip coffee.
+Tell 'em Jayden sent you (they don't know who I am).

 ## [Bunpro](https://bunpro.jp)
 It's like Wanikani but for Japanese grammar.
 Generally harder because there's much more nuance to grammar then there is vocuabulary, but it's been quite useful in helping me pick up things quick.
 You can also use it as an aid to textbooks like Genki, so it'll add an SRS to concepts that you learn in the book.

-Next one of these will be filled with all sorts of google and bay area related things.
+Next one of these will be filled with all sorts of Google and Bay Area related things.

 If you have any recomendations of things to do, let me know!!